Achieving Sustainable Development Goal 6

 Affordable finance is the solution

-Together with our 151 partners around the world, we've catalyzed $2.4 billion in capital to support small loans that bring access to safe water and sanitation to millions of people in need.
-Every $1 we put into WaterCredit creates $67 worth of impact.
+Together with our 150 partners around the world, we've catalyzed $4 billion in capital to support small loans that bring access to safe water and sanitation to millions of people in need.
 Learn more about how our smart financial solution will help the world achieve Sustainable Development Goal 6 by closing the financial gap.

 We created a way to bridge the gap between millions of people in need and access to a tap and toilet at home.
 Matt Damon, Water.org Co-founder, explains.

-Learn more from Water.org’s Chief Global Impact Officer, Vedika Bhandarkar as she explains what is needed to achieve Sustainable Development Goal 6.
+Learn more from Water.org’s Chief Operating Officer, Vedika Bhandarkar as she explains what is needed to achieve Sustainable Development Goal 6.

 Donate to empower families with access to safe water and sanitation.Donate